 - While dough is rising, prep any toppings.

-- Preheat oven 375 convection or 400 conventional.
+- Preheat oven 375° convection or 400° conventional.
 Spread the dough on a well-oiled 16 inch large pizza pan or 1/2 sheet baking tray.
-Melt 2 tablespoon butter in a microwave for 15-20 seconds.
-Mix 2 teaspoon garlic powder in the butter and spread thinly over the dough.
+Melt 2 tablespoons butter in a microwave for 15-20 seconds.
+Mix 2 teaspoons garlic powder in the butter and spread thinly over the dough.

 - Top with cheeses and other toppings of choice.